InseeFr/Bowie/GET-STARTED.md

 #### Bowie

-You can use the Helm [Chart to deploy Bowie](https://github.com/InseeFr/Helm-Charts/tree/main/charts/bowie) : Pogues UI, Pogues Back Office, initialize Postgre database, DDI-Access-Services, Eno, Queen UI and Stromae V2 UI.
+You can use the Helm [Chart to deploy Bowie](https://github.com/InseeFr/Helm-Charts/tree/main/charts/bowie): Pogues UI, Pogues Back Office, initialize Postgre database, DDI-Access-Services, Eno, Queen UI and Stromae V2 UI.

 You can find the database initialization script [here](./deploiement/Pogues/pogues-bdd-backup.sql).
-This script initializes the database with metadata (mocked metadata repository data) and a first test questionnaire : the Simpsons questionnaire.
+This script initializes the database with metadata (mocked metadata repository data) and a first test questionnaire: the Simpsons questionnaire.

 You can find an example of values [here](./deploiement/values-bowie.yaml).